brief-ds/brief-ds.github.io/_posts/2025-08-11-first-riscv64-program.md

 The current function (callee) has to make sure that at the exit of the callee function s0-s11 and sp preserve the same values as at the entry of it.

 RV32E and RV64E are for microcontroller use.
 The only difference between RV32I and RV32E, or between RV64I and RV64E is that RV32E or RV64E has only 16 registers.
-By the convention above, all the indispensable registers are defined within x0-x15: ra, sp, etc. x16-x31 only increased the number of function arguments, saved registers and temporary registers.
+By the convention above, x0-x15 are used for the most important purposes: return address, stack pointer, etc. x16-x31 only increased the number of function arguments, saved registers and temporary registers.

 One can write assembly progam either with the general names x0-x31 or the mnemonic names.
 The disassembler `objdump` normally displays the mnemonic names, but can output the general names with option `-M numeric`.